-- 12. The overall purpose of the MISD is to provide business information services that underpin the critical management processes for research, teaching and administration.
+- 13. The overall purpose of the MISD is to provide business information services that underpin research, teaching and administration.
 They work across the collegiate University in planning and delivering the Information Service requirements of the University, progressively improving business processes, capabilities and information solutions that meet business needs.
 MISD provide a secure managed desktop, based on Microsoft Windows and the Office suite to central administrators in the University and a number of other institutions (approximately 1200 users).
-MISD are responsible for the purchase, and/or development and provision of Enterprise Systems, those large information systems such as CUFS, CHRIS, CamSIS, which are critical to the management of the University, its statutory reporting requirements, and operation of key business processes. - 13.
+MISD are responsible for the purchase, and/or development and provision of Enterprise Systems, those large information systems such as CUFS, CHRIS, CamSIS, which are critical to the management of the University, its statutory reporting requirements, and operation of key business processes. - 14.
 MISD also delivers a range of smaller scale systems in support of the central administration and the Departments, either as stand-alone systems or as add-ons to one of the major systems.
 Electronic Document Management, the pFact grant costing tool, and on-line payslips are examples of such systems.
-As well as these functions, MISD offers expert support for institutions within the University tackling business process analysis and improvement.
+As well as these functions, MISD offers expert support for institutions within the University tackling business process analysis and improvement and (as a result) some of MISD staff are not strictly IT staff.
 It also manages the University Card system and delivers CamTools, originally developed by CARET.
 MISD also provides guidance and direct support for websites (the main UAS site, admissions and Alumni, amongst others) supporting content management as well as design and other aspects.
-As part of the UAS, the MISD reports to the Registrary. - 14.
+It provides the infrastructure for the services provided by the UL.
+As part of the UAS, the MISD reports to the Registrary. - 15.
 Oversight is provided by the ISSS, which is chaired by a senior academic as the Vice-Chancellor's Deputy, and has members appointed by the Council, the General Board, and the Colleges' Committee, as well as a student representative, and members elected by the officers of the UCS and the MISD.
 It is supported by an administrator from the Planning and Resource Allocation Office.
 The role of the ISSS, (Ordinances, 2011 p129), is to set an information strategy in support of the aims and objectives of the University and the Colleges, to promote its adoption, to review the information needs of the wider University, and to advise on priorities.
 It is also charged with the oversight of the direction and planning of the UCS and MISD, and to ensure good project management of major information systems and projects.
-The role of ISSS is discussed in more detail in section B, on Governance. - 15.
-The Centre for Applied Research in Educational Technologies (CARET), which is formally part of the UL, is a small innovative team developing IT tools to support teaching and research.
+The role of ISSS is discussed in more detail in section B, on Governance.

+- 16. The Centre for Applied Research in Educational Technologies (CARET), which is institutionally part of the UL, is a small innovative team developing IT tools to support teaching and research.
 CamTools is one of their most widely used applications, but there are many others.
-The UL itself is a provider of IT systems and services to its users, providing desktop facilities and catalogues as well as archival space.

-16. Notwithstanding the two large central organisations, overseen by the ISSS, the responsibility for, and (in most cases) the delivery of, most IT services to, Faculties, Departments and non-School Institutions remains with those Faculties/Departments and other institutions.
+The UL itself is a major provider of digital content to its users, as well as archival space using infrastructure largely provided by MISD. - 17.
+Notwithstanding the two large central organisations, overseen by the ISSS, the responsibility for, and (in most cases) the delivery of, most IT services to, Faculties, Departments and non-School Institutions remains with those Faculties/Departments and other institutions.
 This activity falls largely outside the oversight of the ISSS.